Arcada-Cloud-Native/beanProductTeam2/README.md

 /hats/color/{color}
-* Returns a filtered list of all the hats with a specific color
+* Returns a list of all the hats with a specific color

 /hats/id/{id}
 * Returns a hat object with the specific ID